 - Add all the ingredients to the mince

 - Toss the mince through ensuring all the ingredients are incorporated onto the mince.
 DO NOT BE TEMPTED TO MASH THE MINCE WITH YOUR HANDS TO GET THE INGREDIENTS WORKED IN, THIS WILL RESULT IN YOUR BURGERS BREAKING UP WHEN COOKING.

-- Now you can ball them up by rolling in your hands for 10-20 seconds.
+- Now you can ball them up by rolling in your hands.
 Again. don't be tempted to over work the mince

 - When they are all balled up, cover them and refrigerate for an hour minimum.